Managing inventory can be tricky... but how you do it is important.

 No one wants to spend hours categorizing and writing down each and every inventory item, and barcoding helps simplify that step.

 Now you can start treating your inventory like a living thing.
 It grows, it shrinks and you get smarter as you learn from the data and changes you see from month to month and year to year.
-When you’re using smart tools, your inventory is no longer a static entity that’s more or less out of your control.
+When you’re ready to move from using Excel for inventory management and start using smart tools, your inventory is no longer a static entity that’s more or less out of your control.
 You can now start anticipating the needs you will have.

 When your inventory is documented in your CMMS, you can connect your asset inventory and other items to everyday work orders to make your work easier.